Balkan Folklore Festival, Ohrid

 For detailed information consult the official web site: http://www.strumickikarneval.com/index.php/en/

-Tikvesh grape picking
+Tikvesh grape picking, Kavadarci

-Tikvesh grape picking is a manifestation established in 1964 and held in the city of Kavadarci, the home of the oldest and the largest winery in the southeastern Europe.
+Tikvesh grape picking is a manifestation established in 1964 and held in the city of Kavadarci, the home of the oldest and the largest winery in southeastern Europe.
 The festival is held annually, each September, marking the beginning of the harvest.
 It has cultural, economic and touristic character and it is a symbol of the long tradition in wine producing, starting during the Antiquity and up to present days.
-The festival includes cultural program as well and it culminates in a carnival procession.
+The festival includes the cultural program as well and it culminates in a carnival procession.

-Vevchani Carnival has over 1.400 years of long tradition.
+Vevchani Carnival has over 1.400 years of a long tradition.
 It is a mix of paganism and modernism held every year in the Municipality of Vevchani, on 13th and 14th January.
 It is the eve and the first day of the New Year according to the old calendar.
 The festivity is dedicated to St Basil the Great.
 Since 1993, Vevchani Carnival is a part of the World Federation of Carnival Cities.
 There are three traditional masks, the bridegroom and the bride, the musicians and the August the Stupid or young people who are communicating with the audience with gesticulations.
-Despite the traditional masks, the rest of the inhabitants are showing their creativity in masks that are real parody of the current events.
-The burning of the masks is the sign of the end of the carnival, symbolizing the end of all the bad things of the previous year and beginning of a new start in the following one.
+Despite the traditional masks, the rest of the inhabitants are showing their creativity in masks that are a real parody of the current events.
+The burning of the masks is the sign of the end of the carnival, symbolizing the end of all the bad things of the previous year and the beginning of a new start in the following one.